 Compare Car Loan Providers

 Banks aren’t the only ones who offer car loans.
 There are plenty of alternative lenders and dealerships that offer financing on a new car.
 Before you buy a car, compare the interest rates and loan terms across lenders, and don’t be afraid to negotiate.
-Negotiation often requires a bit of confidence and initiative, but knowing what the market is like and what competitors are offering are usually enough to begin a negotiation conversation.
+Negotiation often requires a bit of confidence and initiative, but knowing what the market is like and what competitors are offering is usually enough to begin a negotiation conversation.

 Save for a Bigger Down payment

 When reviewing your loan application, lenders usually want to see something to help make up for your poor credit score after you declare bankruptcy.
 20% is a standard down payment amount for a car loan.
-Some lenders will offer financing with 5% or sometimes even 0% down, but that will cost you in higher interest rates.
+Some lenders will offer financing with 5% or sometimes even 0% down, but that will cost you higher interest rates.
 A bigger down payment lessens the risk a lender assumes in lending to you.
-It can also increase your chances at securing an auto loan, and in securing more favourable interest rates.
+It can also increase your chances of securing an auto loan, and securing more favourable interest rates.

 Bankruptcy comes with a few financial challenges, but those challenges are manageable.
 Despite higher interest rates and limited loan options, people who declare bankruptcy can still obtain car loans.
 Additionally, bankruptcy doesn’t last forever.
 Your credit report will keep the bankruptcy mark for six years, during which you can start rebuilding your credit.
-If you’re struggling to meet your debt obligations and are considering bankruptcy, or a consumer proposal, contact us to explore debt relief options today!
+If you’re struggling to meet your debt obligations and are considering bankruptcy or a consumer proposal, contact us to explore debt relief options today!

 Related to: Can I get a car loan after bankruptcy?